macCesar/purgeTSS/README.md

     }
 };
 ```
-You can create custom classes with the following keys:
+You can create a custom TSS file with the following keys:

 - colors
 - spacing